jlederer1/DKST/README.md

 ## Project structure
 This package follows PyPI guidelines for structure, metadata, and documentation.
-It uses Sphinx for automatic documentation generation from docstrings.
+It uses Sphinx for automatic documentation generation from docstrings and semantic versioning.

 ```
 project-root/